trailofbits/deepstate/docs/test_harness.md

 ## General structure

-Tests can be defined using `TEST` macro.
+Tests can be defined using the `TEST` macro.
 This macro takes two arguments: a unit name (`PrimePolynomial`) and a test name (`OnlyGeneratesPrimes`).